 Should we reduce the amount of salt in bread?

-Salt Awareness Week is just around the corner.
-Is it time to reduce the amount of salt we eat?
+Salt Awareness Week suggest we should reduce the amount of salt we eat.
+Is it time to reduce the amount of salt in bread?

 According to some reports, of all the foods we eat, bread has the highest level of salt.
 This is due to the the volume of bread we eat rather than it containing a higher percentage of salt than other foods